rohanraz91/moonshot-url-shortner-application/README.md

 # URL Shortener application

 This microservice creates a short url against a long url.
-Moreover, when user provides the created short url, he/she gets redirected to original url.
+Moreover, when user provides the created short url they get redirected to original url.

 ## Table of Contents